 Responsibility, though, is not just a corporate issue; it is both personal and public.
 At the heart of debates about the nature of our welfare state, about how we care for an ageing population, about how we fund further and higher education, about the place of philanthropy and volunteering in our society and about how much tax we pay, and how we pay it, are deeply moral questions.

-These are questions that we are keen to capture in projects such as Use Your Vote, the political engagement programme that we intend to launch in the build up to the next general election, and Give Five, the volunteering and philanthropy project that we are currently seeking investors for.
+These are questions that we are keen to capture in projects such as Use Your Vote, the political engagement programme that we launched in 2016, and Give Five, the volunteering and philanthropy project that we are currently seeking investors for.
 Social impact is about taking responsibility and taking responsibility builds trust – values and objectives that sit at the heart of all that we do.